holoscanner/holoscanner.github.io/proposal.md

 ## The Gameplay

 Currently, we are considering a number of gameplay options.
 Our goal is to produce a convincing and entertaining experience that successfully obfuscates the ulterior motive of scanning the room.
-The following is our current draft of the gameplay, although we are open to other ideas.
+The following is a simple example of possible gameplay, although many alternatives based around the idea of hidden spatial objectives are possible.

 ### Draft: Hide and Seek